Finding Solutions in Happy Accidents

 The Design Lesson

-Accepting and embracing something that you never expected to happen during the design phase requires maintaining a certain level of openness.
-It means paying attention when mockups behave differently than anticipated, when users interact with products in unintended ways, or when "failed" prototypes reveal hidden potential.
-Sometimes the sketch that falls on the floor and lands upside down sparks the breakthrough idea.
+Embracing something unexpected during the design process requires a willingness to remain open and attentive.
+It means noticing when mockups behave differently than anticipated, when users interact with products in unintended ways, or when a “failed” prototype reveals hidden potential.
+Sometimes the sketch that slips from your desk and lands upside down becomes the spark for a breakthrough idea.

-As you design, test, and iterate, stay alert to happy accidents.
-The unexpected isn't always a problem to solve, sometimes it's an opportunity to evolve in directions you never imagined.
-The ability to recognize and embrace change, even unexpected change, is what separates enduring success from obsolescence.
+As you design, test, and iterate, stay alert to these happy accidents.
+The unexpected is not always a problem to correct; it can be an opportunity to explore directions you never imagined.
+The ability to recognize and embrace change - even when it arrives uninvited - is often what separates enduring success from eventual obsolescence.

 Happy Accident Play-doh